 - Invest only a small portion of your investment in penny stocks: As these stocks have a high risk, you should only invest a small amount, less than 10% of your total investment amount in penny stocks.

 - Monitor continuously: Penny stocks are very volatile.
-As these stocks are known to make explosive moves, therefore monitors these stocks continuously.
-If the stocks are performing good, buy more.
+As these stocks are known to make explosive moves, therefore monitor these stocks continuously.
+If the stocks are performing well, buy more.
 If they are continuously performing poorly, get rid of it.

-- Do not diversify: As you are only investing a small proportion of amount in these stocks, diversifying will make the net investment even smaller.
-Select 2 or 3 penny stocks and invest in them only.
+- Do not diversify: As you are only investing a small proportion of the amount in these stocks, diversifying will make the net investment even smaller.
+Select only 2 or 3 penny stocks and invest in them.

 - Be disciplined: Do not invest all in if your penny stocks start performing tremendously good.
 Similarly, do not quit if one or two of your penny stocks failed to give satisfactory returns.